gbabeleda/dagster-multi-projects/README.md

-This is a repository for multiple dagster projects.
+# Dagster Multi-Project

+This repository serves as a test ground for various ETL pipeline projects, both done using Dagster, and as prototypes prior to Dagster-ification of said ETL pipeline.

-Will test out how code locations work.
-Each dagster project will probably be dealing with different cloud services.
-Multi cloud might be a thing.
+Will also likely test out how code locations work using this project.

+List of projects include:
+- Prototype: Take CSV / Excel (of the various forms) from Google Drive and turn it into a dataframe.
+Upload dataframe to some postges table